-It’s always the perfect time to share children’s books about MOMS with your little ones, and we have just the list for you!
-And guess what?
-We’ve also thrown in some of our favorite books about GRANDMAS, and some awesome craft activities too.
+The time is always right to share children’s books about moms with your little ones, and we have the perfect list for you!
+We’ve also thrown in our favorite books about grandmas, and some awesome craft activities too.
 Moms should be celebrated all year long, and this awesome list of books and crafts will help you do just that!

 *This post contains affiliate links.